Detection of Glottal Closure Instants from Raw Speech using Convolutional Neural Networks: Introduction

 \subsection{Context and Scope}

-With the recent advances made in the area of data-driven representation learning \cite{bengio2013representation}, it is possible to operate directly in the signal space and let the learning machinery obtain the `best' representation given a task and data.
+With the recent advances made in the area of data-driven representation learning \cite{bengio2013representation}, it is possible to operate directly in the signal space and let the learning machinery obtain the appropriate representations given any task and data.
 This approach has found tremendous success in multiple domains with image, text and audio data \cite{goodfellow2016deep}.
 Specifically, convolutional neural networks (CNN) have found their utility in a range of speech processing tasks such as phoneme recognition \cite{doss1,doss6}, feature/front-end learning for LVCSR \cite{doss3,doss2,abdel2014convolutional}, voice-activity detection \cite{doss4}, spoofing detection \cite{dinkel2017end}, emotion recognition \cite{trigeorgis2016adieu,zhang2017speech} and speaker identification \cite{doss5} .
-The underlying theme in all these methods is to directly operate on the raw speech signal and let the CNN learn the `best' representation for the given task.
-All these papers demonstrate that features learned from data using CNNs lead to superior performance as compared to hand-crafted feature learning.
-Motivated by the above observations, in this paper, we approach the problem of end-to-end GCI detection from a deep-learning perspective.
-The key difference in the present formulation as compared to the previous works which uses CNNs for various speech processing tasks is that, by-and-large the scope of previous works is classification of an utterance or segment of speech into classes (phonemes, emotions, speakers) while in the proposed work the interest is in detecting a temporal event (GCI) in the signal.
-This objective is met by formulating the problem in a novel joint classification-regression framework wherein a temporal event (GCI in this case) is simultaneously detected and localized in a frame.
-Various learning and generalization experiments are performed on multiple datasets comparing with four state-of-the-art algorithms to demonstrate the model-capacity of the trained network through improved metrics.
+The underlying theme in all these methods is to directly operate on the raw speech signal and let the CNN learn the abstract representations resulting in superior performance as compared to hand-crafted feature engineering.